 RNID is the UK's national charity supporting deaf people and those with hearing loss and tinnitus.
 They provide a range of equipment that can help you with your hearing and managing day-to-day tasks easier.

 Please visit their website for more information: www.rnidconnevans.co.uk

-My Sight Nottinghamshire is a local charity that promotes greater independence for visually impaired people of all ages throughout the county by providing emotional support, practical advice, information, and training together with a huge range of adapted leisure activities, helping local visually impaired people to live life to the full.
+My Sight Nottinghamshire is a local charity which promotes greater independence for visually impaired people of all ages throughout the county by providing emotional support, practical advice, information and training together with a huge range of adapted leisure activities, helping local visually impaired people to live life to the full.

 Please visit their website for more information: www.mysightnotts.org.uk